-100 Hutcheson Hall Box 70671 ETSU (423) 439-7538 e-mail: kridler@etsu.edu
+100 Hutcheson Hall Box 70671 (423) 439-7538 e-mail: kridler@etsu.edu

-Robert Acuff; Amelia Brown; Jamie Kridler; Elizabeth Lowe; Alison Schaefer; Ruth Verhegge.
+Robert Acuff; Amelia Brown; Jamie Kridler; Elizabeth Lowe; Alison Schaefer.

 The Department of Applied Human Sciences offers a two-year program in clinical nutrition leading to a master of science degree.
 The 33-36 credit curriculum provides a study of medical nutrition therapy, nutrition in community, and nutrition research.
-The dietetic internship program, which includes more than 1000 hours of supervised practice, also incorporates graduate level course work as a mandatory component of the ten month program.
-The dietetic internship program has full accreditation from the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association (ADA), 216 W. Jackson Blvd., Chicago, IL 60606-6995.
+The dietetic internship program, which includes more than 1000 hours of supervised practice, also incorporates graduate level coursework as a mandatory component of the 10-month program.
+The dietetic internship program is currently granted full accreditation status by the Commission on Accreditation for Dietetics Education (CADE) of the American Dietetic Association (ADA), 120 South Riverside Plaza, Chicago, IL 60606-6995, 312/899-5400.
 Students successfully completing the internship program will be eligible to take the Registration Examination for Dietitians.
 Upon completion of the program and successful completion of the registration exam, students may become registered dietitians (RD) and seek positions as clinical, community, research, consultant, educator, and management dietitians.